Volunteer Agreement

 Below we outline our expectations of our volunteers.
 We like to think they are reasonable and mostly common sense, but if you have any questions or issues let the Directors know.
 Failure to meet these expectations may lead to dismissal as a volunteer (this is extremely rare and in almost all cases we will have a conversation with you before this is considered).

 We expect that volunteers maintain good communication with the rest of their team, including any managerial contacts including Coordinators and Chapter Managers (where appropriate).
 We don’t want Pint of Science to overwhelm any volunteers in terms of workload, which is why it’s important that volunteers are willing to commit to maintaining regular contact throughout the year.
-If you know in advance that you won’t be able to commit to the role for a period of time, please let your Coordinator or Chapter Manager know in advance.
+If you know that you won’t be able to commit to the role for a period of time or are finding it difficult, please let your Coordinator or Chapter Manager know.

 We want Pint of Science to be an enjoyable experience for everyone involved, so please always be civil with your team-mates and sensitive to the fact that everybody is a volunteer and ‘learning on the job’.
 We outline our grievance policy above, but we hope that most minor conflicts can be easily avoided or quickly resolved by all team members treating one another with respect.